zoffixznet/perl6.party/post/Advent-2017-Grinch.md

 ## Wrapping It Up

 What kind of Christmas would it be without wrapped presents?!
-Oh, for presents we shall have and Perl 6's `.wrap` method provided by `Routine` type will let us wrap 'em up.
+Oh, for presents we shall have and Perl 6's ``.wrap`` method provided by ``Routine`` type will let us wrap 'em up, oh so good.

     use soft;
     sub foo { say 'in foo' }